biodiversitydata-se/biologging-sensor-datamodel/pages/instrument.md

 | (type) |  |

 #### sensorType

+The type of sensor with which data were collected.
+All sensors are associated with an instrument id, and instruments can contain multiple sensor types.
 | Value name | Definition |
 | ---------- | ------ |
 | accelerometer |  |